 The dedicated faculty and distinctive history of the Department of History give it a unique character, and foster a learning environment that revolves around close interaction among students and professors.
 We pride ourselves on helping our students to acquire a deep and broad knowledge of the events, personalities, and issues of world history, and to develop the methodological and analytical skills required to open up all realms of the past to critical inquiry.
 For recent news from the Department, see From the Chair.

-Harrison Tyler’s gift has helped shape a History Department that, even as it is named after Lyon Gardiner Tyler, would be all but unrecognizable to its former chair.
-The Tyler endowment has helped build an increasingly diverse faculty, and it underwrites research and guest lectures that address a remarkable range of subjects, including the history of racism and discrimination.
+In 2001, the Department received a generous endowment from Harrison Ruffin Tyler in support of its undergraduate and graduate mission, and in honor of his father, Lyon Gardiner Tyler, a former President of William & Mary and chair of the Department.
+Harrison Tyler’s gift has helped shape the Department in fundamental ways over the past two decades.
+It has been used to build an increasingly diverse faculty, and it underwrites research and guest lectures that address a remarkable range of subjects.
+Past Tyler Lecture series have addressed, among other topics, Jewish history, US history, World War I, the Cold War, Imperialism, and the histories of slavery, racism and discrimination.
 All these advances are rooted in our Department’s keen desire to reclaim individuals and groups long denied the opportunity to escape the margins of society.
 The extraordinary generosity of Harrison Ruffin Tyler—whose gift came with no limitations on the scholarly activity it would make possible—continues to bear good fruit.